solkim-83/tp/docs/DeveloperGuide.md

 Additionally, `Model` also has the following characteristics:
 * stores a `UserPref` object that represents the user’s preferences.
 * exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* does not depend on any of the other three high-level components.
+* does not depend on any of the other four high-level components.

 ### Storage component